Brisbane

 You can apply to for an early release of your motor vehicle if the impoundment was unreasonable, not having your vehicle is causing you financial hardship, the hooning occurred without your consent or the cause of the hooning has been corrected (in the circumstance of improper vehicle modification).
 If your vehicle has been impounded, our lawyers will be able to assist you in making an application for the vehicle to be released.

-Appearing In Court – We Offer a Fixed Fee with No Surprises
+We Offer A Fixed Fee with No Surprises

 Don’t go to Court by yourself and be surprised or not know what is going to happen.
 Robert Aitken and his team of lawyers and solicitors are focused on results.
 Call us today to discuss your matter with an experienced member of our traffic law team.